magesuite/smile-docker-boilerplate/docker/templates/README.md

    ```

 Run the command `make ps` to check if all containers are up and running.
+If a container failed to start, please refer to the [troubleshooting section](https://git.smile.fr/magento2/docker-boilerplate/-/wikis/Working-With-Docker-Compose#troubleshooting).

 Magento is available at the following URLs: